Cikutto/zk-hello-world/README.md

-# Mina Protocol zkApp Tutotial
+# Mina Protocol zkApp Tutorial

 In this tutorial, we will code a zkApp step by step, from start to finish.